JonasKL3/Calculadora-html-css-js/README.md

             Calculator Test in Js

-this is my first project using DOM in js,futuruly pretending i will do tic tac toe and multiples projects in DOM and js+html+css
+this is my first project using DOM in js,in the future pretending i will do tic tac toe and multiples projects in DOM and js+html+css